Anuken/Mindustry/README.md

 - coolant: 0.3f -> 0.2f ((decreased coolant buff (water: 160% -> 140%; cryofluid: 235% -> 190%))

+(Decrease coolant buff (To keep turret more designed for ammo-save and compensate decreased firerate by being more anti-armor turret).
+Did huge metaglass ammo buff (metaglass scatter DPS unironically was bigger than metaglass cyclone).
+Now metaglass can be used as best ammo for shredding annoying T1 unit spam/units with low armor (up to zenith), ye (cheap ammo with 5x ammo multiple).
+Minor balance changes for plastanium and surge ammo.
+Buffed blast ammo to be more useful (while surge cyclone by itself)

 ### Foreshadow
 - reload: 0.3 -> 0.22 /todo
 - damage: 1350 -> 1250
-- increased coolant buff (water: 116% -> 140%; cryofluid: 136% -> 190%) // todo remove fracture damage cap
+- increased coolant buff (water: 116% -> 140%; cryofluid: 136% -> 190%)

-(Kinda huge foreshadow nerf.
-Reduced damage and firerate, but increased coolant boost
+(Minor foreshadow nerf.
+Reduced firerate, but increased coolant boost (so if player wanna keep foreshadow shoot at full power, he must to do something with stable liquid supply too (vanilla coolant power making it useless or make a very low sense))

 ### Spectre